 We’re not saying this because of the obesity problem in America!
 Americans waste enormous amounts of food every day, and they also create enormous amounts of consumption from the packaging that the processed, unhealthy foods they eat come in.
 Changing your diet and your eating habits is complex and too involved to cover in one paragraph in this article, but we can tell you that it starts with cutting out the junk food and fast food (especially the fast food) and eating more fresh fruits and vegetables.
 It’s a big undertaking, but taking control of and ownership of how your eating habits impact the planet is one of the most important steps that you can take.

 Tip Number Seven: Clean Your Room!

 One of the best ways to start learning to collect and clutter less “stuff” is to go through a stuff purge in your own room.
 After all, our daily environments impact how we think and process the world around us.
 How do you decide what to keep and what should be purged from your room?
-We have tips on how to identify an item that should get purged.
+Make it a game according to your own rules.